Hi, I’m Jess.

 For 3 years our family lived in Roxby Downs – in the South Australian desert.
 While it was a great place to live for little kids – it was definitely not an easy place to live with food allergies!
 We had 1 supermarket with very limited stock of ‘alternative’ foods, and no markets, health food stores or bulk buying places.
 So there have been very many times when I felt frustrated to the point of tears and limited in my cooking for my family.
 We are now back in Perth and I am very excited about the world of extra food options that have opened up for us!!
 Hello markets and bulk buy stores!

 My friend, and co-creator of the Itchin’ Kitchen, Libby, understood my frustration, also having kids with multiple food allergies, so we have been sharing ideas and recipes for years.
-Her family have moved on to mostly ‘normal’ food now so she is leaving the Itchin’ Kitchen (Bye Lib – and thank you!!).
+Her family have moved on to mostly ‘normal’ food in the past few years so she has left the Itchin’ Kitchen (Bye Lib – and thank you!!).